 In November 2016, the FASB issued ASU No. 2016-18, Restricted Cash.
 When cash, cash equivalents, restricted cash and restricted cash equivalents are presented in more than one line item on the balance sheet, the new guidance requires a reconciliation of the totals in the statement of cash flows to the related captions in the balance sheet.
 Entities will also have to disclose the nature of their restricted cash and restricted cash equivalent balances, which is similar to what is required today for Securities and Exchange Commission Registrants.
 This ASU will be effective for the Company beginning in the first quarter of fiscal year 2019.
-The Company is currently in the process of assessing what impact this new standard may have on its combined financial statements.
+The Company is currently in the process of assessing what impact this new standard may have on its combined financial statements but does not believe that implementing this standard will have a significant impact on the Company's current presentation and disclosures.